philippkeller/blog-random-howtos/source/_posts/Tutorial-Django-on-Appengine-using-Google-Cloud-SQL.md

   Create new instance on [appengine](https://appengine.google.com/).

-  Your instance will be located in the US unless you&rsquo;re willing to pay [500$ a month to register for a premium account](https://cloud.google.com/pricing/)
+  Your instance will be located in the US unless you're willing to pay [500$ a month to register for a premium account](https://cloud.google.com/pricing/)
   (Europe hosting is [for premium accounts only](https://developers.google.com/appengine/docs/premier/location))

 # Install Google App Engine (OS X specific)